csstools/postcss-plugins/packages/css-parser-algorithms/docs/css-parser-algorithms.functionnode.normalize.md

 ## FunctionNode.normalize() method

-Normalize the current Function: - if the "endToken" is EOF, replace with a ")-token"
+Normalize the current function: 1. if the "endToken" is EOF, replace with a ")-token"

 **Signature:**